-They also have rejuvenating power of skin and hair.
+They also have the rejuvenating power of skin and hair.

 - Prevention of eye disorder: The polyphenolic antioxidants damage the free radicals in eye infections.
-In this way, cataract and age-related macular degeneration are prevented.
+In this way, cataracts and age-related macular degeneration are prevented.

 - Correction of anemia: Like other dry fruits, raisin has excellent potential to reduce anemia.